 I have tried boiled peanuts in the past.
 At least 20 years ago, at some gas station in South Carolina, I think.
 I hated them.
 Since then, I have used them as a measuring stick to describe other items that were bland and mealy.
 I figured enough time has passed that it was time to give them another chance.
 I saw these Peanut Patch Boiled Peanuts in a can on the shelf and had to go for it.
 I opened the can and gave it the sniff test.
 No real strong scent to speak of: mostly salt water with a hint of peanut.
 More of a grassy smell than what you may think of as “peanut”.
 They didn’t look particularly good, but canned foods rarely do.
 The can gave me a couple of options for my tasting pleasure.
 “Open can and eat” or “Open can, heat, drain, and then eat.”
 I went for both.
 I grabbed one out of the can, smushed open the shell, and popped it into my mouth.
 I was completely unprepared for the level of salt.
 It wasn’t overwhelming, but I expected something completely bland, so any flavor was a surprise.
 Without roasting, it still doesn’t scream “peanut,” but it was not bad at all.
 The texture was still a bit mushy, but I think maybe it is the canning process that renders them more like a canned chick pea than fresh boiled peanuts.
 Which is to say, they had more of a firm bite to them them than the grainy, mealy texture I remembered.
 I took the remainder and heated them in the microwave for two minutes in their brine.
 Heating and draining the brine made them even better.
 It didn’t change much in texture, but the heat enhanced the flavor and brought out a bit more of the taste of the peanut itself.
 I was really pleasantly surprised by these briny beauties.
 I can see adding them in to something like a 3 bean salad for an interesting textural element and a burst of salty flavor.
 Peanut Patch canned boiled peanuts get a surprising “Try It.”
 The following two tabs change content below.BioLatest Posts mark Latest posts by mark (see all) Pizzeria Bianco Review: Is it really the best pizza in America? - December 10, 2013 Truffle Fries Review - December 5, 2013 Breaking News!
 Jack In The Box to Release Fajita Ranch Melt Sourdough Sandwich - December 3, 2013 5 Responses shelly May 21st, 2013 I’ve been eating these for 20+ years, if you didn’t like them made fresh you must have had bad ones. you gotta get fresh green ones from the store and only in peanut season, it’s a southern thing though Reply Mark May 21st, 2013 Completely possible, I have hated the things for 20+ years based on that one interaction.
 Now I feel like I might have been missing out.
 I don’t remember them being salty or flavored at all.
 Just bland and mushy.
 I’m glad I tried them again.
 Reply Technicolor Yawn May 22nd, 2013 In the South, you’ll find boiled peanuts in a variety of different flavors – usually spicy or salty, but I have also had ginger ones.
 If you ever find yourself in Georgia, you need to go and find some at a roadside stand or farmers market.
 Reply Caroline December 3rd, 2013 I love boiled peanuts!
 I want to know how these canned boiled peanuts compare to the real thing.
-Reply Leave a Reply Cancel Reply Your email address will not be published.
-Name* Email* Website Comment Current [email protected]* Leave this field empty * Notify me of follow-up comments by email.
+Reply benb May 10th, 2014 The canned boiled peanuts are too salty.
+Yet if you want some boiled peanuts and truly enjoy the taste, removing the brine and heating these in the microwave will satisfy your requirement for boiled peanuts.
+I have enjoy boiled peanuts all my life….the canned ones are now in the local Giant grocery store….outstanding!! benb Leave a Reply Cancel Reply Your email address will not be published.
+Name* Email* Website Comment Current [email protected]* Leave this field empty Notify me of follow-up comments by email.
 Notify me of new posts by email.